Sansrealm/fjios/apps/nodejs/README.md

 - Database queries use parameterized statements to prevent SQL injection
 - Error handling is centralized in the Express error middleware
 - CORS is configured to allow mobile app connections in development
+- Server runs as a serverless function on Vercel (not a traditional server)